 Roger Cooke, January 24th, 1941 to March 27th, 2012

-Roger Cooke, Painter, Sculptor, Illustrator, Muralist,
+The Late Roger Cooke, Painter, Sculptor, Illustrator, Muralist,

-Biography of Roger Cooke, Artist
+AutoBiography of Roger Cooke, Professional Artist - 1970 through 2012

 Roger Cooke's paintings, prints and sculptures are displayed in homes, businesses, and museums across the country.
 His murals are scattered throughout the United States from West to East, earning him the title "Johnny Appleseed of America's small-town murals".
 (Click on the "Murals" button to see some of the many places you can find a Roger Cooke mural.)

 As a teenager, his education included an initial interest to pursue a formal art career by enrolling in Art Instruction School's Correspondence Course.
-After working in the woods for a year, this encouraged him to enroll at Portland State University for two years and then on to the Art Center College of Design in Los Angeles for four years, where he majored in illustration, graduating in 1970.
+After working in the woods for a year, this encouraged him to enroll at Portland State University's art program for two years and then on to the Art Center College of Design in Los Angeles for four years, where he majored in illustration, graduating in 1970.
 He joined Jackson-Zender Studio in Indianapolis, IN for almost two years before venturing to Oregon to begin free-lancing in illustration.

-After being introduced to Husberg Fine Arts Gallery of Sedona, AZ in 1974, Cooke began his fine arts painting career, painting in oils on masonite.
-Even after Husberg's Gallery moved to Scottsdale AZ.
-Cooke's "signature style" of paintings continued to be sought after.
-This style of oil painting that looks so realistic as to be a photograph, but upon closer examination have a "wash" background and high quality realistic figures and horses, have set him apart from other artists.
+After being introduced to Husberg Fine Arts Gallery of Sedona, AZ in 1974, Cooke began his fine arts oil painting career, painting in oils on masonite.
+Even after Husberg's Gallery moved to Scottsdale AZ, Cooke's "signature style" of paintings continued to be sought after.
+This style of oil painting that looks so realistic as to be a photograph, but upon closer examination have a "wash" background and high quality realistic figures and horses, set Cooke apart from other artists.
 National Western Art magazines such as Art West, Southwest Art, Wild West, and Bugle magazine have featured his paintings.